j3soon/gpu-hackathon-cluster-guide/INSTALL.md

 ## Team Container Setup

+To configure the team containers, you need to complete two files: `data/teams.csv` and `playbooks/inventory`.
+Run `python compile.py` to generate template versions of these files if they don't exist.
+The script will pause and prompt you to fill in the required information, and press Enter to continue after each edit.
+Once the necessary details are provided, the script will generate Docker files and related scripts automatically.

-Generate the Dockerfiles by filling out the team information CSV file by following the instructions from the Python script.
-Make sure to distribute teams evenly across nodes to ensure GPU resources can be flexibly allocated if needed.
-In addition, the `IP` column should be filled with the hostname or IP address filled in the `playbooks/inventory` file.
+Make sure to distribute teams evenly across the available nodes to optimize GPU utilization.
+Assigning CPU resources is optional but recommended; you can determine CPU and memory availability using `lscpu` and `free -h`.
+The `IP` column in `data/teams.csv` should be filled with the hostname or IP address specified for each node in the `playbooks/inventory` file.

 ```sh
 rm -rf ./data/dockerfiles/